wakabibrian/React-Jonas/README.md

 -   JSX can have multiple returns based on a condition.
 -   You can use any JavaScript like the if else since we are outside JSX
 -   Useful when rendering the entire component conditionally but not pieces of JSX

+## 15. Extracting JSX Into a New Component